Physically back up and restore a cross-cloud or self-managed Oracle database

 sc query type=service | findstr SERVICE_NAME | findstr OracleService

-The following output indicates that the SID of the Oracle database is orcl and the service name is OracleServiceORCL:
+The following sample response indicates that the Oracle instance SID is orcl and the service name is OracleServiceORCL:

 SERVICE_NAME: OracleServiceORCL

-• A backup gateway is added to the server where the Oracle database resides.
-For more information, see Install a backup gateway.
+• A backup gateway is installed on the Oracle database server.
+Install a backup gateway.

-1. Run the su - oracle command in the CLI to switch to the Oracle user.
+1. Open the command-line interface and run the su - oracle command to switch to the Oracle user.

-2. In the Oracle database, run the echo $ORACLE_HOME command to view the path assigned to the ORACLE_HOME environment variable in the current system.
+2. In the Oracle database, run the echo $ORACLE_HOME command to view the path of the ORACLE_HOME environment variable.

-The following output indicates that the value of ORACLE_HOME is /opt/oracle/product/19c/dbhome_1:
+The following sample response indicates that the ORACLE_HOME path is /opt/oracle/product/19c/dbhome_1:

 /opt/oracle/product/19c/dbhome_1